mongodb/mongo-cxx-driver/etc/releasing.md

 Update the [SSDLC Report spreadsheet](https://docs.google.com/spreadsheets/d/1sp0bLjj29xO9T8BwDIxUk5IPJ493QkBVCJKIgptxEPc/edit?usp=sharing) with any updates to new or known issues.

-## Check and Update the SBOM Document
+## Check and Update the SBOM Lite

 **Note: this should preferably be done regularly and PRIOR to the scheduled release date.**

 Ensure the list of bundled dependencies in `etc/purls.txt` is up-to-date.
 If not, update `etc/purls.txt`.

-Ensure the `silk-check-augmented-sbom` task is passing on Evergreen for the relevant release branch.
-If it is passing, nothing needs to be done.

-If either `etc/purls.txt` was updated or the `silk-check-augmented-sbom` task is failing, update the SBOM document using the following command(s):
+If `etc/purls.txt` was updated, update the SBOM Lite document using the following command(s):

 ```bash
 # Artifactory and Silk credentials.
 Ask for these from a team member.